READ THE STORY BEHIND THE STORY

 “In my room,” Nerezza pulled me toward the stairs, “we can be alone.”
 Her dark-wine lips twitched, showing that thin line of sharp teeth gleaming with a light of their own.
 “Away from the others.”

 The stairs moaned with each step higher.
-At the turn and landing to go further up was a tall, clear window that rose to the third floor.
+A tall, clear window rose to the third floor at the turn and landing to go further up.
 The moon poured through, washing us with its pale beams.
 Smiling at me, Nerezza paused on the landing and pirouetted as if showering under the watery rays.
 She was the most alluring woman I had ever seen.
 I shivered.

 Upstairs, the hallway was open to the floors below on one side but bound by a balustrade.
-I stared down onto what appeared to be a small ballroom.
-Even with me, hanging from the high ceiling, there were three huge lanterns surrounded by six smaller ones.
+I stared down at what appeared to be a small ballroom.
+At an even level, hanging from the high ceiling, there were three huge lanterns surrounded by six smaller ones.
 Each glowed with a golden lambent light of reddish tint.
 Six doors lined the side opposite the railing.
 At the end was a broad set of closed doors.
 Nerezza led me there and swung them open.

 Inside the room was a central sitting area, lighted by clusters of candles on tables and sideboards, leather chairs, and a sofa facing a bank of windows.
 A set of French doors led onto a balcony that spanned the room.
 Stepping further in, the balcony overlooked a walled garden grown wild that had broken out and crept up the slope of the looming mountainside.
 Its thickets of tangled brambles resembled balls of barbed wire and concertina.
-To the right of the sitting area was a large bedroom and on the left two smaller bedrooms.
-One room on the left, the inside one away from the outer balcony, had a massive dark wood door with thick metal hinges and a curious bar and lock arrangement on the outside.
+A large bedroom was to the right of the sitting area; on the left were two smaller bedrooms.
+The room on the left, the inside one away from the outer balcony, had a massive dark wood door with thick metal hinges and a curious bar and lock arrangement on the outside.
 Walking over, I noticed it was ajar.
 Opening inside, I found gouges and rips in the wood.
-Stepping in, I ran my hands over them, feeling how ragged and deep they were though still far from penetrating such a thick door.
-The metal bands that ran throughout the wood, to strengthen, were also scratched and scored.
+Stepping in, I ran my hands over them, feeling how ragged and deep they were, though they were still far from penetrating such a thick door.
+The metal bands that ran throughout the wood to strengthen it were also scratched and scored.
 Down at the bottom of the door were many smaller, shallower marks.
-Long scratches in the terrazzo floor, parallel grooves led from the door’s base to the massive bed in the corner.
+Long scratches in the terrazzo floor and parallel grooves led from the door’s base to the massive bed in the corner.